BSc Nursing Syllabus and Subjects 2025 - Semester Wise, Electives, Books

 Practical Topics for BSc Nursing 3rd Year Syllabus

-Listed below are the practical topics for BSc 5th and 6th semester syllabus:
+Listed below are the practical topics for the BSc 5th and 6th semester syllabus:

 • Medical Surgical Nursing II